Niederwald monument: Structure

 The central figure is the 12.5 m tall Germania on a throne decorated with eagles.
 Her right hand holds the Imperial Crown, and her left holds the Imperial Sword.

-The pedestal beneath Germania have four inscriptions, one on each side, accompanied by four palm leaves on each corner.
+The pedestal beneath Germania has four inscriptions, one on each side, accompanied by four palm leaves on each corner.
 The next level beneath the pedestal decorated with wreaths of laurel, ribbons and Iron Crosses, and the lower level decorated with coats of arms of German states, and a Reichsadler (imperial eagle).

 Beneath the eagle is a large relief depicting Kaiser Wilhelm I riding a horse and accompanied by nobility, army commanders, and soldiers.
 The relief has the lyrics to "Die Wacht am Rhein" (Watch on the Rhine) engraved.

 "Die Wacht am Rhein" lyrics, under the Kaiser Relief.

-Beneath the relief of Kaiser Wilhelm I is a statue depicting Rhenus Pater gives a bugle horn to his daughter Mosella, it symbolized the annexation of Alsace–Lorraine by German Empire.
+Beneath the relief of Kaiser Wilhelm I is a statue depicting Rhenus Pater giving a bugle horn to his daughter Mosella, it symbolized the annexation of Alsace–Lorraine by German Empire.

 The left side of the monument is a large relief depicting a scenario of farewell to Prussian soldiers, the right side of the monument is a large relief depicting a scenario of welcoming Prussian soldiers.

 The front right corner of the monument is considered the allegory of peace, while the front left corner is considered the allegory of war.